cbor-wg/cddl-modules/code/zero.md

 ;# import rfc9052 as cose
 ~~~

-Together with the start rule name, `cose.COSE_Key`, this results in the following CDDL 1.0 specification:
+Together with the start (root) rule name, `cose.COSE_Key`, supplied by
+`-scose.COSE_Key`, this results in the following CDDL 1.0
+specification:

 ~~~ cddl
 $.start.$ = cose.COSE_Key